-The Fund's investments are susceptible to market price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of sector distribution.
+The Fund's investments classified as FVTPL are susceptible to market price risk arising from uncertainties about future prices.
+The Fund Manager manages this risk through diversification of its investment portfolio in terms of industrial distribution.

-Note 8 to the financial statements analyse the impact on net income / loss due to 1% change in prices of its equity portfolio.
+Note 8 to the financial statements analyses the impact on net income / loss due to 1% change in prices of its equity portfolio.